aridoza/foundational-java/oop-java/oop-review-hw/solutions.md

 10. What happens when a method **overrides** another method?
 If a parent and child class have methods with the same name, and when you call that method on an instance of the child class, which implementation of the method will be executed?

-   - Say class B has a method `goFaster()` and class A extends class B. If class A defines a new method also named `goFaster()`, then this new method **hides** the method of the same name from class B. If you call `goFaster()` on an instance of class A, the overridden version of `goFaster()` defined in class A will be executed, rather than the version defined in class B.
+    - Say class B has a method `goFaster()`, and class A extends class B. If class A defines a new method also named `goFaster()`, then this new method **hides** the method of the same name from class B. If you call `goFaster()` on an instance of class A, the overridden version of `goFaster()` defined in class A will be executed, rather than the version defined in class B.

 11. What's the relationship between `List`, `LinkedList`, and `ArrayList`?
 Why do we call a method **polymorphic** if it takes an input of type `List` rather than an input of type `LinkedList` or `Arraylist`, and why is that useful?

     - `List` is an interface. `LinkedList` and `ArrayList` are both concrete classes that implement the `List` interface.
     - If a method requires an input of type `LinkedList`, then you can't supply it with an input value of type `ArrayList`.
 You'd have to write another version of the method that takes an input of type `ArrayList`.
 That means repeating yourself, which is no good.
     - But if the method requires an input of type `List` instead, then you're free to pass that method an input value of type `LinkedList` or `ArrayList` (or any other class that implements `List`).
 This means you don't have to write multiple versions of the method.
 This is the benefit of polymorphism.